-The United Kingdoms Met office issues the country with travel warnings during periods of poor weather conditions.
-These warnings are graded dependent upon the expected forecast weather conditions across the UK.
+The United Kingdoms Met office issues the country with travel warnings, making the population safer overall, during periods of poor weather conditions.
+These warnings are graded dependent upon the forecast weather conditions that are expected to occur across the UK.
 Their intention is to help people to prepare for poor weather, especially during winter.

 These warnings typically cover weather conditions including rain, snow, wind, fog and ice.
 If people take heed of this helpful advice then accidents, such as slips, trips and falls will be reduced across the country.

 Many professional snow clearance and winter gritting professionals also depend upon professional weather forecasts and warnings such as these in order to prepare the countries infrastructure for the predicted poor weather conditions.